unicorn-23/GwasWA/README.md

 ## Quality evaluation, `--step qualityevaluation`

-For quality evaluation of FASTQ files, employ the following command with its respective parameters:
+To assess the quality of FASTQ files, utilize the subsequent command alongside its specific parameters:

 -   `--fastqdir <path>`: Directory containing the FASTQ files needing quality evaluation.
 -   `--nThrds <int>`: Number of threads allocated for quality evaluation.